joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 This work was made possible by guidance from Professor Peter Komisarczuk, my academic mentor, and Professor Adrian Johnstone, who provided a historical view.
 Angelina Bianchi provided wonderfully detailed answers to my queries, and the admin staff at EMPS put up with my continuing strange questions.

 ⁰ In a recent presentation I also claimed that the increase in attendance was due to me making my lectures very interactive so I probably need to get a bit more evidence for that...

 ¹ Worst.
 Date.
 Ever.

-² As with all such attendence systems, it's unwise to do them close to the start of the lecture.
+² As with all such attendance systems, it's unwise to do them close to the start of the lecture.